boscoh/pdbremix/readme.md

 There are many wonderful tools in structural biology that have less-than-stellar interfaces. `pdbremix` wraps these tools to make them easier to use.

+all the commands are stored in the bin directory,

+for linux, I suggest you add the bin path to the PATH variable, then use the follow command.

 To check which tools can be accessed from the path:

 	> checkpdbremix